What to expect from dynamical modelling of galactic haloes: Simulations and Tracers

 \subsection{The Aquarius and the mock stellar halo simulations}

 The Aquarius simulations are N-body simulations in a standard $\mathrm{\Lambda}$CDM cosmology \citep{Springel_2008}.
 Cosmological parameters are those from the first year data of WMAP \citep{2003ApJS..148..175S}.
 Our work uses the second highest resolution level of the Aquarius suite, which corresponds to a particle mass of $\sim10^4\mathrm{M_\odot}$.
 The simulation includes six dark matter haloes with virial masses spanning $0.87\times10^{12}$ to $1.8\times10^{12}\mathrm{M_\odot}$.
 Aquarius haloes are locally isolated with no nearby massive companions within 1~Mpc.
-Previously, \cite{han2015b} have analysed five out of the six haloes (labelled halo A to halo E in the Aquarius convention).

 The mock stellar halo catalogues are constructed based on the particle tagging method developed by \cite{2010MNRAS.406..744C}, to which we refer the reader for further details.
 In brief, the method associates the predicted star formation from the Durham Galaxy formation models \citep[\textsc{GALFORM};][] {2000MNRAS.319..168C,2008ApJ...673..215F} with the most bound portion of the host dark matter subhalo.
 The spatial distribution and velocities of newly formed stars are initially represented by the 1\% most bound dark matter particles within the host subhalo.
 Later these particles can be stripped to form a stellar halo.
 This approach is based on the knowledge that stars are much more dynamically bound and radially concentrated than dark matter.
-The method can reproduce well the size-luminosity relations of MW satellite galaxies. \cite{han2015b} used these most bound dark matter particles which are ``tagged'' as halo stars as well as all dark matter particles as dynamical tracers.
-In our analysis, we will not directly use the Aquarius suite of simulations, but we will make direct comparisons with \cite{han2015b}.
+The method can reproduce well the size-luminosity relations of MW satellite galaxies.

+Previously, \cite{han2015b} have analysed five out of the six haloes (labelled halo A to halo E in the Aquarius convention) with the same \textsc{oPDF} method, using both the tagged star particles and dark matter particles as dynamical tracers.
+In our analysis, we do not directly use the Aquarius suite of simulations, but we make direct comparisons with \cite{han2015b}.
+There are 2 to $5\times10^5$ star particles in the Aquarius stellar haloes.
+The mock stellar halo catalogues developed by \cite{2010MNRAS.406..744C} have been widely used before by \cite[e.g.][]{2011ApJ...733L...7H, 2011MNRAS.417.2206C,2013MNRAS.436.3602G,2015MNRAS.446.2274L, 2015MNRAS.453.2830M,2015AJ....150..160B,2015arXiv150206371L} for the study of Milky Way like stellar haloes and the comparison to real observations.